Leave of Absence

 - Medical certification supporting the need for leave due to a serious health condition (within 15 days of notice).

-provider (as BGSU may deem appropriate or necessary) regarding
+(as BGSU may deem appropriate or necessary) regarding status and

 Exhaustion of FMLA Leave